What is Spark DataFrame?

 |What is it?||A low-level API||A high-level abstraction||A combination of both RDDs and DataFrames|

 |Input Optimization Engine||Cannot make use of input optimization engines||Uses input optimization engines to generate logical queries||Uses Catalyst Optimizer for input optimization, as DataFrames do|

 |Data Representation||Distributed across multiple nodes of a cluster||A collection of rows and named columns||An extension of DataFrames, providing the functionalities of both RDDs and DataFrames|

 |Benefit||A simple API||Gives a schema for the distributed data||Improves memory usage|

 |Immutability and Interoperability||Tracks data lineage information to recover the lost data||Once transformed into a DataFrame, not possible to get the domain object||Can regenerate RDDs|

 |Performance Limitation||Java Serialization and Garbage Collection overheads||Offers huge performance improvement over RDDs||Operations are performed on serialized data to improve performance|

-Though limitations exist and Datasets have evolved after DataFrames, it is still popular in the technology market.
-Since it is an extension of RDDs with better levels of abstractions, this feature is helpful in Advanced Analytics and Machine Learning as it can directly access MLlib’s Machine Learning pipeline API.
+Though a few limitations exist and Datasets have evolved lately, DataFrames are still popular in the field of technology.
+Since they are the extension of RDDs with better levels of abstractions, they are helpful in Advanced Analytics and Machine Learning as they can directly access MLlib’s Machine Learning Pipeline API.
 Moreover, developers can execute complex programs using DataFrames easily.
-Hence, DataFrame is still used by lots of users because of its incredibly fast processing speed and ease of use.
+Hence, DataFrames are still used by lots of users because of its incredibly fast processing and ease of use.

-Intellipaat provides the most comprehensive Big Data & Spark Course in New York to fast-track your career!
+Intellipaat provides the most comprehensive Big Data and Spark Course in New York to fast-track your career!